collaborativebioinformatics/Multiomic_graph/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-We thank the organizers of the hackathon for providing a collaborative environment and resources to work on this project.

----

-This README now reflects your workflow accurately while maintaining clarity and professionalism.
-Let me know if you'd like further refinements!
+Let me know if you'd like further refinements or additional diagrams!